Hollow Tree, Tasmania: Strathborough

 Strathborough is a two-storey Georgian style house built sometime between 1827 and 1832.
 It was constructed with convict labour on land granted to siblings Joseph and Sarah Bradbury who had come to Van Diemen's Land on the Minerva with their mother in 1822.
 The Bradbury's had first been granted 2,000 acres of land in Hollow Tree in 1823 by Lieutenant Governor Sorell and successfully applied to Governor George Arthur for a further five acres, on which to construct a home, in 1825.
 Joseph and Sarah Bradbury both died in 1857.
 The property was then leased to Thomas Axford.
 The name Strathborough first appears in 1882.
 From at least 1883 to William Sprackett Hallet leased the Strathborough, he then purchased the property with his brothers Frederick and Isaac in 1911, they already owned Llanberis and Montacute.
 In 1914 William took Strathborough.
 The house itself has since been sold separately from the original property that surrounds it.

 The house is constructed of pale ashlar sandstone and has five bays with a central front door.
 There are stylistically uncharacteristic buttresses at either end of the front of the house, indicating that the front facade may have been rebuilt at some stage, with the buttressing necessary for structural stability.
 The roof is a shallow pitched double hip, with four symmetrical chimneys.
 There is a single storey scullery with its own chimney at the rear of the building.
 The original floors are Tasmanian oak with original joinery in cedar.

 Strathborough was sold in 2017.
-In 2019 a renovation was completed by Core Collective architects for the new owners, which in 2020 won both the highest Australian National Architecture Award for Heritage Architecture and the Tasmanian Architecture Award for Heritage Architecture.
+In 2019 a renovation was completed by Core Collective architects for the new owners, which in 2020 won both the Tasmanian Architecture Award for Heritage Architecture and the highest Australian National Architecture Award for Heritage Architecture.